 Hamilton’s History

-In the type of cooperative partnership that would be repeated time and again in the years to come, the area’s largest employers, local doctors, and area citizens came together to fill a community need.
+In the type of cooperative partnership that would be repeated in the years to come, the area’s largest employers, local doctors, and area citizens came together to fill a community need.
 Crown Cotton Mills, Elk Mills, and several physicians donated property and funds for a new $75,000 hospital.
 Individuals and organizations furnished rooms.

 Today, Hamilton Health Care System is still making history.
 It has thrived through challenging and unpredictable shifts in the healthcare environment without losing sight of its charitable mission to advance the quality and dignity of life for all residents.